sss0bbb/tpg_tweepy/README.md

 # tpg_tweepy
 ###parse @thepointsguy for deal alerts
 ###I would be very surprised if there aren't 1000 things that do this already.
-Much of this is for personal practice in learning what's exposed by tweepy
+Much of this is for personal practice working with tweepy and storing tweets to file as json

 prerequisites: